 Next on our list was riding a roller coaster.
 So we headed to the Berjaya Times Square.
-BTS is home to the Asia’s second largest indoor theme park.
+BTS is home to Asia’s second-largest indoor theme park.
 So we took a ride there and I still cannot believe how I was able to do that not just once but twice!!

 Day 3: This one was my favourite.
 Traversing the city on the KL Hop-On-Hop-Off bus.
 Oh, what an experience!
 From the National Museum to the China Town (Petaling Street), it was magnificent to ride the HoHo bus in KL.

 The whole day was all about this fun touristy thing.

 Day 4: While the first leg of the tour was in Kuala Lumpur, next was in another state called Langkawi.
 Langkawi is famous for its beaches which have white sand and bundles of adventure activities.
 So we boarded our flight from KL airport and landed on the island of Langkawi within 2 hours.

 The itinerary for Day 4 included checking into our Air B’n’B space, visiting the Lake of Pregnant Maiden, Pulau Beras Besah island, and Pekan Kuah.
 There we met a Pakistani restaurant owner with whom my dad ended up becoming best friends with.

 Day 5: The fifth day included visiting the Underwater World and the Chenang beach.